 Gifts that are financed from the ZFŚS and fall in the categories above are exempt from taxes.
 The gifts partially funded from ZFŚS and partially from current assets of the organization won’t be exempted from tax irrespective of the amount.

 But if an employee utilizes a benefit partially funded from their current assets and another part from the ZFŚS, they shall enjoy the tax-exempt employee benefits.
 For exact details, we advise you to connect with the designated tax office in Poland.

 Small Benefits Exemption does apply to gift vouchers in France.
 As for every employee, the gift value shouldn’t exceed €169 every year, according to the Ministry of Economy and Finance, the supreme tax collector in France.
 The amount up to this is exempt irrespective of the occasion.

 There are some other particular exemptions where the threshold of €169 can be exceeded:

 - When the gifts are given for an event that marks an important milestone e.g. wedding, birth, retirement, Mother’s Day, Father’s Day, etc.

 - If the gift voucher given for the aforementioned event(s) is not redeemed for food or fuel (the voucher’s value should still be €169 per event and calendar year)

-- Cultural events that promote the country’s colors and traditions
+- Cultural events that promote the country’s colours and traditions

-The detailed terms and conditions can be found at the French Tax Authority’s website.
+The detailed terms and conditions can be found on the French Tax Authority’s website.